Global and Intercultural Learning Programs

-Students in the School of Business Administration (SBA) may participate in the University of Dayton Study Abroad Programs, which include Summer and Winter Courses, Semester-long Programs, Integrated Learning, Cross-Cultural Experiences, and Internships.
-Details on these programs can be found at www.udayton.edu/edabroad and brief descriptions are provided below.
+Students in the School of Business Administration (SBA) may participate in the University of Dayton Global and Intercultural Affairs Programs, which include Summer and Winter Courses, Semester-long Programs, Integrated Learning, Cross-Cultural Experiences, virtual exchange, and internships.
+Details on these programs can be found at this link and brief descriptions are provided below.
 Students may also study abroad at universities that are not affiliated with the University of Dayton as long as they receive prior written approval from the UD Global and Intercultural Affairs Center (GIA Center) and their academic advisor.

 Accepted students are required to participate in a comprehensive orientation and preparation class in which features about their destination country are studied along with University safety and security procedures and other pre-departure details.

 Semester Exchange Programs

 These programs take place during the fall or spring semester, and students enroll at a university abroad for the entire semester or the full academic year.
 Courses are typically taught in English, although some partners have foreign language requirements.
-To ensure courses taken during a semester exchange transfer to UD, students must seek approval by advisors in the Office of Education Abroad as well as their SBA advisor before undertaking an exchange.
+To ensure courses taken during a semester exchange transfer to UD, students must seek approval by advisors in the Office of Global & Intercultural Learning as well as their SBA advisor before undertaking an exchange.